Equity versus fixed income: the predictive power of bank surveys#

 Value checks#

 In this part of the analysis, the notebook calculates the naive PnLs (Profit and Loss) for directional equity, fixed income, and relative strategies using bank lending scores.
 The PnLs are calculated based on simple trading strategies that utilize the bank lending scores as signals (no regression analysis is involved).
-The strategies involve going long (buying) or short (selling) on respective asset positions based purely on the direction of the excess inflation signals.
+The strategies involve going long (buying) or short (selling) on respective asset positions based purely on the direction of the signals.

 To evaluate the performance of these strategies, the notebook computes various metrics and ratios, including: